 The 2012 Champions League Final was one of the most drama-filled, action-packed football matches of its generation, with most football fans still scratching their heads at how Chelsea were able to overcome Bayern Munich in their own ground.
 Read on to see how the drama unfolded.

 Manchester United have declined dramatically, with 'world class' hardly being a term used to describe the current roster of players.
 However, objectively speaking, which players really have the capacity to be world class one day for United?

 Jose Mourinho is arguably one of the most influential men in footballing history.
 He has claimed the Premier League title three times across two tenures with Chelsea between 2004 and 2015, but which was the best?

 Another year, another Fifa to play.
 This year's Fifa looks set to be one of the best yet, with radical changes to the game's mechanics and overall feel made by EA.
 We take a look at some of the most exciting teams in the game this year.

 A lot has been made of Harry Kane's supposed 'August curse' in the Premier League, but how ineffective really is the Englishman in the opening month of the football calendar?

 3 games, 1 win, 1 draw, 1 loss.
 Lots and lots to talk about.
 We're going to be going through Manchester United's start to the 2019/20 Premier League season.

-The first all English Champions League final ever, the 2008 Champions League Final saw the two titans of the English game at the time fight tooth and claw, only to be separated by the most infamous penalty shootout in the history of the English game.
+The first all-English Champions League Final ever, the 2008 match saw the two titans of the English game at the time fight tooth and claw—only to be separated by the most infamous penalty shootout in the history of the English game.

 The football world is never short of opinions.
 Everyone has a favourite player and individuals who they love to hate.
 We take a look at some of history's most famous players throughout the years, putting them under the microscope to see if they get the level of recognition they deserve.